AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 Thus, loaders add another middle MCU between the target MCU and the FTDI chip.
 When we send JTAG "commands" to the target MCU, the middle MCU capture the command and control the target MCU accordingly.
 When more breakpoints are required, the middle MCU uses its memory to record all the breakpoint addresses and stop the target MCU when the address in the program counter matches. **Since this middle MCU on the loader is acting as if the JTAG is directly controlling the target MCU (emulating), the loader is called an emulator.**

-For some MCU families, the FTDI chip and the middle chip is combined into one.
+For some MCU families, the middle chip also does the job of USB-JTAG conversion so the FTDI chip is not needed.
 For example, the ST-link for STM32 series.

 <img src="./resource/st-link-v2-mini-1_1_5.jpg" alt="Source: https://www.waveshare.com/st-link-v2-mini-stm32.htm" height="200"/>
 <br><br>